Making your own way and discovering the wonders of a place are quite the delight. It’s like you’re truly uncovering a gem no one else has seen.

 Perhaps within your group of friends that’s true.
 You’re the pioneer, yes?

 Well at least allow us to point the way if we don’t personally escort you.
-Here are 10 self-guided tours to help you learn more about Virginia's Blue Ridge.
+Here are some self-guided tours to help you learn more about Virginia's Blue Ridge.

 If you’re unfamiliar with the history of Roanoke, we’ll give you a brief intro: it’s a rail town with a grand dame of a hotel, iconic neon lights, an historic city market complete with an incredible old market building, and a rich, culturally diverse heritage.